Paulodiastst/Landing_Page/README.md

-# Landing Page Responsive, HTML, CSS e JavaScript
+# Responsive Landing Page, HTML, CSS e JavaScript

-### Responsive Portfolio Website Alexa
+### Responsive Landing Page

 Responsive Landing Page Using Html, Css and JavaScript, With a beautiful user interface.
 It contains a Header, Home, About, Skills, Qualification, Portfolio, Contact and Footer.